"Inviting all people to become students, believers, and followers of Jesus Christ."

 Rev. Daniel Ondov received his first call to Redeemer where he began his service as Associate Pastor on June 25, 2018.

 Daniel is a native Minnesotan who grew up in the southern Minneapolis suburb called Lakeville.
 He received his Bachelor’s Degree from Concordia University, St. Paul and completed his pastoral studies at Concordia Seminary, St. Louis.
 Daniel served his vicarage year at Pilgrim in Green Bay, Wisconsin from 2016-2017 where he met his wife, Stacy.
-They were married in May 2018.
+Daniel and Stacy had their first child, Simeon, in March of 2020.

-Daniel enjoys technology, movies, car repair/modification, photography, and various types of games.
-Re-watching Star Wars every few months is a must for Daniel.
-He stays true to his Minnesota roots by being a Minnesota Wild hockey fan but his time in Green Bay and marriage to a Wisconsin girl means he is a proud Packers fan.
+Daniel enjoys technology, movies, Teslas and electric vehicles, photography, and various types of games.
+Re-watching Star Wars every few months is a must.
+Even being from Minnesota, his time in Green Bay and marriage to a Wisconsin girl means he is a proud Packers fan.
 Go Pack Go!

 Pastor Ondov can be reached via email at firstname.lastname@example.org